South Dakota Court Records

 - Report the defaulter to the credit agencies

-- Restrict or seize the defaulting parent’s professional licenses such as hunting, fishing, drivers license
+- Restrict or seize the defaulting parent’s professional licenses, such as hunting, fishing, driver's license

-How do I Get Back Child Support Paid in South Dakota?
+How Do I Get Back Child Support Paid in South Dakota?

-Are there South Dakota Statutes of Limitation on Child Support?
+Are There South Dakota Statutes of Limitation on Child Support?

-Yes, in South Dakota, the statute of limitations on prosecution of late child support payments is twenty years after the date the money is payable.
+Yes, in South Dakota, the statute of limitations on prosecuting late child support payments is 20 years from the date the money is payable.
+Despite this lengthy time limit, the courts endeavour to discourage unreasonable delay of payments.